benkipnis/keyset-pagination-demo/README.md

 # MongoDB Keyset Pagination Demo

 **For MongoDB Solutions Architects.** This repo is a runnable demo you can use to show keyset (cursor-based) pagination on MongoDB, with a small web UI, timings, and a live request log.
-It started as a PBM integration services POV and is now maintained as a general-purpose demo for solutions architects.

 > **Note:** The code and documentation in this repository are predominantly **AI-generated**.
 They are provided as-is for demo and reference; review and adapt as needed for your environment.